EllipticEllipsis/oot/tutorial/draw_functions.md

 ```

 matches apart from a couple of stack differences.
 This can be resolved by giving it `GlobalContext* globalCtx = globalCtx2;` at the top of the function and changing the second argument to `globalCtx2` as usual.

+Lastly, the penultimate and antepenultimate arguments of `SkelAnime_DrawFlexOpa` are actually pointers to functions, so they should be `NULL` instead of `0`.

 ## More examples: OverrideLimbDraw and PostLimbDraw